 Whilst you won’t know exactly what’s happening every week - or even every month - there will be some key business activities you have planned at various points throughout the year.

-There’s a handy planning sheet on page 10 of the diary to help with this and if you’re in the Media Diary Owners’ Club it’s available as a printable.
+There’s a handy planning sheet in the diary to help with this and if you’re in the Media Diary Owners’ Club it’s available as a printable.

 Next, look at what’s happening in the wider world and in your industry as a whole.